proveskit/Documentation/docs/core_documentation/quick_reference.md

     In the real world this is rarely, if ever, the case.
 We have a saying that the best and worst answer in engineering as always “it depends.”
 To that end, we encourage people to look towards standards and specifications not as an end all be all for how things should get done, but just as a set of guidelines that will make your life easier if you are able to follow them.
 If there is a good reason for deviation there is always a way to make it work, and sometimes that deviation leads to innovation that moves the whole industry forward.

 ## Useful Datasheets and Reference Documents
+If in doubt make sure to check the datasheet!
+These are links to some of the ones that are more common and likely to come up when you need to check something like a cure time or pin assignment.

 ??? abstract "3M 2216: The Space Glue"